ICCB-Cologne/medicc2/README.md

 # Bugs, feature requests and contact
-You can report bugs and request features directly in [Bitbucket](https://bitbucket.org/schwarzlab/medicc2/issues) or contact us via at *tom.kaufmann@mdc-berlin.de*.
+You can report bugs and request features directly in [Bitbucket](https://bitbucket.org/schwarzlab/medicc2/issues) or contact us via at *tom.kaufmann@iccb-cologne.org*.

 # License